 Introduction

 This chapter explains how you can end your membership with our plan and your health coverage options after you leave our plan.
-If you leave our plan, you will still be in the Medicare and <Medicaid program name> programs as long as you are eligible.
-Key terms and their definitions appear in alphabetical order in the last chapter of your Member Handbook.
+If you leave our plan, you’ll still be in the Medicare and Healthy Connections Medicaid programs as long as you’re eligible.
+Key terms and their definitions appear in alphabetical order in the last chapter of this Member Handbook.

 [Plans should edit this chapter as directed by the state to reflect Medicaid benefits such as if the plan can continue to provide Medicaid coverage when the member disenrolls from the Medicare plan or if the member is required to belong to a health plan to receive Medicaid benefits, etc.]

 [Plans should refer to other parts of the Member Handbook using the appropriate chapter number and section.
 For example, "refer to Chapter 9, Section A." An instruction [insert reference, as applicable] appears with many cross references throughout the Member Handbook.
-Plans may always include additional references to other sections, chapters, and/or member materials when helpful to the reader.]
+Plans can always include additional references to other sections, chapters, and/or member materials when helpful to the reader.]

 [Plans must update the Table of Contents to this document to accurately reflect where the information is found on each page after plan adds plan-customized information to this template.]